dideler/interview-prep/coding-questions/readme.md

-- TODO: break into sections with headers
-- TODO: add more info, e.g. strategies, how to write good code, and so on
-- TODO: consider using names instead of numbers for question filenames

 Many tech companies will ask you to code something.

 If the position you're applying to involves writing code and the interviewer(s)